madisonlore/crp4680_5680/Week4/readme.md

-# Introduction to Urban Data Science
+# Week 4: Open Data Portals and Mapping in Python